Sayyid Kastir Gul: Biography and character

-He is known to this day as an epitome of Islamic asceticism (in Arabic, "Zuhd"), who was very conspicuous among clerics during his lifetime because of his regular voluntary fasting.
-Furthermore, he is known for his ascetic sermons, which included the importance of nightly prayer ("Tahajjud"), as well as character patterns such as decency ("Sharafat"), qualitative modesty ("Faqr"), generosity ("Karam"), and empathy ("Rahm") toward fellow human beings.
-His empathy and fame due to his philanthropic projects cleared him the title of "Rahamkar" (in English: "Benefactor").
+He is known to this day for being an epitome of Islamic asceticism, who was very conspicuous among clerics during his lifetime because of his regular voluntary fasting.
+Furthermore, he is known for his sermons such as those on the importance of Tahajjud, as well as Islamic etiquette such as decency, qualitative modesty, generosity, and empathy toward fellow human beings.
+He was a man who was responsible for multiple philanthropic projects, which earned him the title of Rahamkar (benefactor).
 His philanthropic projects were especially those aimed at improving the quality of living conditions.
+Sayyid Kastir Gul had five children.